hugovincent/mbed-freertos/README.md

 This is a real-time operating system for very small devices built around an ARM microcontroller (with typically at least 16 kB of RAM and 64 kB of flash).

-A core aim of this project is to provide a canonical _distribution_ of FreeRTOS, in the sense that Linux distributions are much more than just the kernel.
+A core aim of this project is to provide a ready-to-use _distribution_ of FreeRTOS, in the sense that Linux distributions are much more than just the kernel.
 As such, we include a clean, consistent build system, a fully functional standard C library with well defined, portable ways of doing hardware abstraction, peripheral access,